The Ninth Letter Literary Awards are open for submissions from March 1 – May 1, 2026.

 First prize is $1,000 for each genre (poetry, fiction, creative nonfiction), print and web publication, and bragging rights!
-Every U.S. entrant receives a free, one-year print subscription per submission.
-International entrants will receive a complimentary copy of the fall/winter issue.
+See full guidelines and details below.

 Guest Judges